Allentown Car Accident Lawyers

 Since 1982, our attorneys have helped thousands of clients across Allentown, Bethlehem, Easton, and the entire Lehigh Valley area with all types of injury claims.
 Traffic accidents are a key part of our practice because they occur so frequently and have such dramatic impacts on victims’ lives.

-The Statute of Limitations on Car Accident Claims
+What Is the Statute of Limitations on Car Accident Claims?

 In the state of Pennsylvania, the statute of limitations for filing an injury claim after a car accident is two years.
 From the date of your accident, you only have two years during which to file your claim.
 If you miss this deadline, your case may never be heard.
 It's imperative that you discuss your case with an attorney as soon as possible if you want to pursue compensation through a personal injury lawsuit.
 Two years can pass by quickly.
 Don't let time prevent you from obtaining the compensation you justly deserve.

 How is Fault Determined in a Car Accident?

 When you work with a car accident lawyer in Allentown at Knafo Law Offices, you will find that we are committed to providing personal service and accommodating special needs.
 Our car accident attorneys in Allentown make ourselves available around the clock to tend to your needs and work diligently to determine and prove fault in order to seek maximum compensation for your injuries.

 To prove fault in a car accident claim, we: